T0sh1ki/T0sh1ki/README.md

 Student of ICT Mahidol University
 ---------------------------------

-Im still in beginner rank of programming
+Im still in beginner rank of programming.

-* 🌍  I'm based in Thailand
+* 🌍  I'm based in Thailand.
-* ✉️  You can contact me at [eleuen1000@gmail.com](mailto:eleuen1000@gmail.com)
+* ✉️  You can contact me at [eleuen1000@gmail.com](mailto:eleuen1000@gmail.com).
-* 🧠  I'm learning C Java
+* 🧠  I'm learning C Java Python and more.
-* 🤝  I'm open to collaborating on Portforlio Website and more
+* 🤝  I'm open to collaborating on Portforlio Website and more.

 ### Skills